Mukundks2004/BetweenBooks/_posts/2025-09-13-proving-natural-addition-commutes-from-first-principles.md

 ### A Note on Terms and Programs

 Type theory often substitutes the word "terms" with "programs".
 Loosely speaking, a program is a set of instructions.
 If you have written code before, computer programs in functional languages (e.g. Haskell functions, Nix flakes) are examples of programs because they always return something.
 Consider the minimal program `2 + 3` in a language such as Haskell.
 The type of this program is `Int` because it evaluates to the term `5`, which is of type `Int`.
 That the program evaluates to a fixed value is the same as it "returning" or "outputting" that value.
 Similarly to terms, programs are categorised by their types.
 The program `7` is different to the program `2 + 3` but they have the same type.
-The question of whether `2 + 3` and `5` are the same program is a little bit harder to answer but the academic consensus is yes, as [they reduce to the same normal form](https://lean-lang.org/doc/reference/latest/The-Type-System/#:~:text=In%20addition%20to%20having%20types%2C%20terms%20are%20also%20related%20by%20definitional%20equality.%20This%20is%20the%20mechanically%2Dcheckable%20relation%20that%20syntactically%20equates%20terms%20modulo%20their%20computational%20behavior.%20Definitional%20equality%20includes%20the%20following%20forms%20of%20reduction%3A).
+The question of whether `2 + 3` and `5` are the same program is a little bit harder to answer but the academic consensus is yes, as [they reduce to the same normal form in most implementations](https://lean-lang.org/doc/reference/latest/The-Type-System/#:~:text=In%20addition%20to%20having%20types%2C%20terms%20are%20also%20related%20by%20definitional%20equality.%20This%20is%20the%20mechanically%2Dcheckable%20relation%20that%20syntactically%20equates%20terms%20modulo%20their%20computational%20behavior.%20Definitional%20equality%20includes%20the%20following%20forms%20of%20reduction%3A).

 ## The Curry-Howard Correspondence